NumEconCopenhagen/ConsumptionSavingNotebooks/DynamicProgramming/README.md

 ## Mini-Course in Dynamic Programming

+**Idea:** This course introduces you to dynamic programming using consumption-saving models as the primary example.

 **Requirements:** You are assumed to know basic Python programming.
 Else see [Introduction to Programming and Numerical Analysis](https://numeconcopenhagen.netlify.com/).

 **Intended learning goal:** You are will be equipped to solve state-of-the-art consumption saving models, estimate them and embed them in general equilibrium models.